enghwa/MultiRegion-Serverless-Workshop/5_Cleanup/README.md

 If you manually deploy a region in module 1_API

-- Delete the four Lambda functions
+- Delete the three Lambda functions
 - Delete the SXRTickets DynamoDB table
 - Delete the API Gateway and Custom Domains
 - Delete the SSL Certificates in ACM (you may need to wait some time for resources